 We all experience temptation to sin, but in order to overcome, we need to take action!

 “Therefore do not let sin reign in your mortal body, that you should obey it in its.”
 Romans 6:12.

 “Whoever looks at a woman to lust for her has already committed adultery with her in his heart.”
 Matthew 5:28.
 Notice: “to lust for her.”
 The law said: You shall not covet [lust].
-(Exodus 20:17) But this man looked at a woman to lust for her.
-He agreed with the lust in his members instead of reckoning himself to be dead to this lust.
+(Exodus 20:17.)
+But this man looked at a woman to lust for her.
+He agreed with the lust in his members instead of reckoning himself to be dead to sin, dead to this lust.
 He served the law of sin with his mind, and for this reason he committed adultery in his heart.
 The apostle Paul said that he served the law of God with his mind.
-(Romans 7:25)
+(Romans 7:25.)

 God’s work in Christ went deeper than the law; this work took place within Jesus’ body.
 There the lust itself (or sin in the flesh) was condemned.
 That is why Jesus says, “You have heard that it was said to those of old, ‘You shall not commit adultery.’
 But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.”
 Matthew 5:27-28.

 Those who are dead to sin get the victory